thephez/docs-core/docs/api/remote-procedure-calls-wallet.md

 _See also_

-* [GetAddressesByAccount](../api/remote-procedure-calls-wallet-deprecated.md#getaddressesbyaccount): returns a list of every address assigned to a particular account.
 * [GetTransaction](../api/remote-procedure-calls-wallet.md#gettransaction): gets detailed information about an in-wallet transaction.
 * [ListAddressBalances](../api/remote-procedure-calls-wallet.md#listaddressbalances): lists addresses of this wallet and their balances